semgrep/semgrep-docs/docs/deployment/create-an-account.md

 # Create a Semgrep account

-You can create a Semgrep account by signing in to Semgrep Cloud Platform (SCP) through GitHub or GitLab.
+You can create a Semgrep user account by signing in to Semgrep Cloud Platform (SCP) through GitHub or GitLab.
 After this **initial** sign-in, you can:

 * Add the rest of your organization (org) to Semgrep through SSO.
 * Configure Semgrep to scan in other SCMs, such as Bitbucket.